Select Page

 Causes of Heart Valve Disease:

-• Age-related conditions like stiffening of the valves and accumulation of calcium deposits.
+• Age-related conditions include stiffening of the valves and accumulation of calcium deposits.

 • Congenital heart disease, where people are born with the said conditions.